python-websockets/websockets/docs/intro.rst

             if listener_task in done:
                 message = listener_task.result()
-                if message is None:
-                    break
                 yield from consumer(message)
             else:
                 listener_task.cancel()

             if producer_task in done:
                 message = producer_task.result()
-                if not websocket.open:
-                    break
                 yield from websocket.send(message)
             else:
                 producer_task.cancel()